PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Conclusion

 \section{Conclusion}

-We presented PB², a population-based approach for preference-based reinforcement learning that addresses the challenge of preference space exploration.
-By maintaining diverse agents that collectively explore the preference landscape, PB² generates more distinguishable behaviors for human evaluation, improving reward model learning efficiency and robustness to evaluation inconsistencies.

-Our experimental results demonstrate three key advantages: improved feedback efficiency with limited feedback, greater robustness to labeling inconsistency, and enhanced ability to escape local optima in complex preference landscapes.
-These benefits make PB² particularly well-suited for real-world applications where human feedback is costly and potentially inconsistent.
+We presented PB², a population-based approach for preference-based reinforcement learning that addresses preference space exploration.
+By maintaining diverse agents, PB² generates more distinguishable behaviors for human evaluation.
+Our experiments confirm improved feedback efficiency, greater robustness to labeling inconsistency, and the ability to escape local optima, making PB² practical when human feedback is costly and potentially inconsistent.